MRI Cervical Spine - CAM 741

 Evaluation of Neurologic Deficits1,2

-• With any of the following new neurological deficits documented on physical exam
+• With any of the following new neurological deficits documented on physical exam that localizes to the cervical spine:

 • Extremity muscular weakness (and not likely caused by plexopathy or peripheral neuropathy)